BradLarson/GPUImage/README.md

 For blending filters and others that take in more than one image, you can create multiple outputs and add a single filter as a target for both of these outputs.
 The order with which the outputs are added as targets will affect the order in which the input images are blended or otherwise processed.

+Also, if you wish to enable microphone audio capture for recording to a movie, you'll need to set the audioEncodingTarget of the camera to be your movie writer, like for the following:

+    videoCamera.audioEncodingTarget = movieWriter;

 ### Capturing and filtering a still photo ###